-The firm which runs Ring and Rides services and transports thousands of students to colleges within the city will continue working after a rescue deal turned into secured.
+The firm, which runs Ring and Rides services and transports thousands of students to colleges within the city, will continue working after a rescue deal is secured.
 Vital services run by using Accessible Transport Group (ATG) had been feared at chance after the enterprise went into administration.
 But Birmingham City Council has now coordinated a rescue package while a long-term solution is located.
 The council cupboard has accepted a £1.4m investment over 12 weeks.

-ATG transports 1 six hundred kids an afternoon within the city, the council stated.
+The council stated that ATG transports one hundred kids an afternoon within the city.
 The authority is looking for alternative companies and has redirected 11 of the 210 routes it covers.

 Matt Ingram, the joint administrator from Duff & Phelps Ltd, stated: “We are very conscious that most people of the services that the charities offer are vital to those who depend upon them, so we’re overjoyed to have been able to secure new investment as we now paintings to comfortable the lengthy-term future of the provider.”